davidroman1914/goodrxdemo/README.md

     sudo make deploy
 ```

 Once the ELB has initialized and has gone through the health checks we should be able to see our app.
+I normally give it 25 seconds.
 If we need to get the ELB DNS name we can do that by
 ```
 make get-elb-dns